 To quantify the contribution of dietary intake to microbiome composition in the context of such confounding clinical variables, we developed a Bayesian model that analyzes the relationship between patient microbiome and the dietary intake in the days preceding the collection of each fecal sample.
 We chose a dietary exposure period of two days preceding each fecal sample since variation in microbiome composition was best explained by windows of this duration in two different Procrustes analyses: one in which diet was summarized by the macronutrient composition of meals (Fig. 2A, dashed line), and another in which named food-group items were considered (Fig. 2A, solid line).
-Notably, a two-day window was similarly the optimal dietary predictor of microbiome composition among healthy volunteers.(Johnson et al., 2019)
+Notably, a two-day window was similarly found to be a good dietary predictor of microbiome composition among healthy volunteers.(Johnson et al., 2019)

-A schematic of the Bayesian model (Fig. 2B) illustrates that in addition to the nutrition-support events (TPN and EN), and patient-level variables (regimen intensity) which are included as fixed-effect predictors of the microbiome composition, an interaction between the antibiotic exposures and the prior two days dietary intake is cemented to play a key role in the association with microbiome diversity.
-The model also includes varying-effects terms for each patient as well as the time relative to transplantation to account for repeated measurements of the same patients and for unmeasured differences between patients, as well as unmeasured exposures not captured by the explicit predictors.
+The Bayesian model (Fig. 2B) includes chemotherapeutic treatment regimen intensity, nutrition-support events (TPN and EN), antibiotic exposure, and dietary intake during the prior two days as fixed effect predictors of microbiome composition, as well as an interaction term between diet and antibiotic exposure.
+The model includes varying-effects terms for each patient as well as the time relative to transplantation to account for repeated measurements of the same patients capturing unmeasured differences between patients, as well as unmeasured exposures besides the explicit predictors.

-With this model at hand, we then quantified the association between antibiotics and macronutrients’ interactive effect in addition to other exposures on microbiome a-diversity, measured by the inverse Simpson index, taking into account patient-specific effects (Fig. S4).
-We found fecal samples from recipients of the mildest conditioning regimen had the highest average diversity (Fig. 2C)(Shouval et al., 2022).
-And as expected, exposure to antibiotics was inversely associated with bacterial diversity (Fig. 2D) (median: -0.21, 95% CI: (-0.38, -0.04)).
-Moreover, consumption of sugars while being exposed to antibiotics was associated with further decreases in a-diversity beyond exposure to antibiotics or sugar alone (median: -0.22, 95% CI: (-0.44, 0)).
-But sugar intake alone is not associated with change in a-diversity (Fig. 2D).
-When we looked at the dietary intake at the food groups level, interestingly, items classified by the FNDDS nomenclature as “sugars, sweets, and beverages” (referred to here as “sweets”) also had a negative correlation with microbiome a-diversity, while exposing to antibiotics (Figs. 2E, S3B) (median: -0.29, 95% CI: (-0.50, -0.09)).
-But sweets intake alone does not appear to have an association with microbiome diversity.
-These associations were surprising as nutritional supplement drinks (e.g., Boost, Ensure, classified under the “sweets” food group) (Fig. S5) are commonly recommended to transplant recipients [ citations].
-There is a potentially confounding factor that the mucositis caused by chemotherapy could make patients difficult to swallow, hence eating less.
-This finding holds when taking into account exposure in the prior two days to the patient-controlled analgesia (PCA) as a surrogate for severe mucositis (Fig. S6).
+With this model at hand, we then first quantified the associations of antibiotics, clinical parameters, and dietary macronutrients with microbiome a-diversity, measured by the inverse Simpson index, taking into account patient-specific effects (Fig. S4).
+We found fecal samples from recipients of the mildest conditioning regimen had the highest average diversity (Fig. 2C).
+As expected, exposure to antibiotics was inversely associated with bacterial diversity (Fig. 2D) (median: -0.21, 95% Credible Interval, CI: (-0.38, -0.04)).
+Interestingly, consumption of sugars while being exposed to antibiotics was associated with further decreases in a-diversity beyond exposure to antibiotics (median: -0.22, 95% CI: (-0.44, 0)), while sugar intake alone was not obviously associated with changes in a-diversity (Fig. 2D).
+Classifying dietary intake via FNDDS food groups, we correspondingly identified that items classified by the nomenclature as “sugars, sweets, and beverages” (here: “sweets”) also had a negative effect on microbiome a-diversity when consumed during antibiotic exposure (Figs. 2E, S3B) (median: -0.29, 95% CI: (-0.50, -0.09)).
+Again, sweets intake outside of antibiotic exposure did not have an obvious effect on microbiome diversity.
+These associations were alarming because nutritional supplement drinks (e.g., Boost, Ensure, classified under the “sweets” food group) (Fig. S5) are commonly recommended to transplant recipients [ citations].
+Mucositis is frequent in our patient cohort and can confound dietary patterns; using patient-controlled analgesia (PCA) as a surrogate variable for severe mucositis, we confirmed that the dietary associations remain (Fig. S6).